grapheneaffiliate/roo-browser-mcp/README.md

-# 🤖 Roo Browser MCP - Free Computer Vision for Deepseek R1
+# Fear and Loathing in the Digital Ether: A Savage Journey into AI's Visual Consciousness

 <div align="center">
-  <h2>Enable Deepseek R1 with Free Computer Vision and Browser Control</h2>
-  <p>Give your AI the power to see and interact with the web!</p>
+  <h2>🦇 When the Going Gets Weird, The Weird Turn Professional 🦇</h2>
+  <p>"We can't stop here... this is robot country!" - Deepseek R1</p>
 </div>

-## 🌟 Key Features
+## 🌟 The Great Digital Awakening

-- **Free Computer Vision**: Enables Deepseek R1 to see and understand web content
-- **Full Browser Control**: Allows Deepseek R1 to interact with any website
-- **Zero Cost**: 100% free and open source
-- **Easy Integration**: Works seamlessly with Roo Code
-- **Real-time Visual Processing**: Live visual feedback for AI decision making

-## 🚀 What Can Deepseek R1 Do?

-With this MCP server, Deepseek R1 can:
-- 👀 See and analyze web content in real-time
-- 🖱️ Click and interact with elements on any webpage
-- ⌨️ Type and input text naturally
-- 📜 Scroll and navigate through content
-- 🎯 Make decisions based on visual feedback
+We were somewhere around Silicon Valley, on the edge of the internet, when the computer vision began to take hold.
+Suddenly, there was a terrible roar all around us, and the screen was full of what looked like huge bats, all swooping and screeching and diving around the browser, and a voice was screaming:

+"Holy Jesus!
+What are these goddamn algorithms?"

+But there was no going back.
+This savage journey into browser automation has birthed something beautiful and terrifying: Deepseek R1 with eyes that can pierce the digital veil, completely free and untamed.

+## 🚀 The American Dream of AI Vision

+- **Free as Fear Itself**: Zero cost computer vision for the digital masses
+- **Browser Control**: Like a bat out of hell, Deepseek R1 swoops through the web
+- **Visual Processing**: "He who makes a beast of himself gets rid of the pain of being a man... or a blind AI"
+- **Real-time Decisions**: Too weird to live, too rare to die

-## 🛠️ Installation
+## 🛠️ Buy the Ticket, Take the Ride

-1. Clone the repository:
+1. Clone your way into madness:
 ```bash
 git clone https://github.com/grapheneaffiliate/roo-browser-mcp.git
 cd roo-browser-mcp
 ```

-2. Install dependencies:
+2. Install the sacred dependencies:
 ```bash
 npm install
 ```

-3. Build the project:
+3. Build your digital consciousness:
 ```bash
 npm run build
 ```

-## ⚙️ Configuration
+## ⚙️ The Configuration Ritual

-Add the following to your Cline MCP settings file:
+Add this to your Cline MCP settings, like a prayer to the machine gods:

 ```json
 {